meilisearch/specifications/text/0117-typo-tolerance-api.md

 ### 3.4.1 `indexes/:index_uid/search`

 The typo tolerance resource is exposed on the search endpoints.

-Unlike the settings endpoint previously described, `typoTolerance` properties are not mandatory on the search endpoints.
+It lets users build a search experience fastly by testing different configurations while editing the frontend.
+Thus, defining specific typo tolerance settings at search can be helpful when diverse audiences search in the same index from different clients.

-The properties defined in the `typoTolerance` object payload of the search query override the value defined in the `typoTolerance` index settings.
+If defined for a search query, a `typoTolerance` property overrides its value defined in the `typoTolerance` index settings.

 > See [Search API](0118-search-api.md)